 The photoreceptors found in the radiolar eyes are ciliary in nature, with the elaborated sensory membrane formed by stacks of lamellae.
-Indeed, these were among the first invertebrate ciliary photoreceptors to be identified (Lawrence and Krasne, 1965; Krasne and Lawrence, 1966).
-Subsequent fine structure studies of the sabellid genera Pseudopotamilla (Kernéis, 1971; as Potamilla), Bispira (Nilsson, 1994) and Branchiomma (Kernéis 1966; Nilsson, 1994; both as Dasychone), and a number of serpulid genera (Smith, 1984; Bok et al., 2017b), indicated conservation of the ciliary photoreceptor, but revealed significantly different approaches to producing the lenses and pigment cups in each genus.
-Intracellular recordings have shown that these photoreceptors exhibit a hyperpolarising response to light flashes (Leutscher-Hazelhoff, 1984).
-Transcriptomic analysis has found only invertebrate C-opsins and G{i/o} G-protein phototransduction cascade components expressed in the radiolar eyes of the sabellid Acromegalomma interruptum (Bok et al., 2017a; as Megalomma interrupta) and the serpulid Spirobranchus corniculatus (Bok et al., 2017b).
+Indeed, these were among the first invertebrate ciliary photoreceptors to be identified (Lawrence and Krasne 1965; Krasne and Lawrence 1966).
+Subsequent fine structure studies of the sabellid genera Pseudopotamilla (Kernéis 1971 as Potamilla), Bispira (Nilsson 1994), and Branchiomma (Kerneis 1968; Nilsson 1994; all as Dasychone) and a number of serpulid genera (Smith 1984; Bok et al., 2017b), indicated conservation of the ciliary photoreceptor, but revealed significantly different approaches to producing the lenses and pigment cups in each genus.
+Intracellular recordings have shown that these photoreceptors exhibit a hyperpolarizing response to light flashes (Leutscher-Hazelhoff, 1984).
+Transcriptomic analysis has found only invertebrate copsins and $G{i/o}$ g-protein phototransduction cascade components expressed in the radiolar eyes of the sabellid Acromegalomma interruptum (Bok et al., 2017a; as Megalomma interrupta), and the serpulid Spirobranchus corniculatus (Bok et al., 2017b).

 The most elaborate radiolar eyes amongst the sabellid fan worms are found in the genus Acromegalomma (Gil and Nishi, 2017).
-Many species of Acromegalomma express two large compound eyes on the dorsal-most pair of radioles, with varying distributions of smaller compound eyes, apparently composed of the same ommatidia-like ocellar subunits, on some or all of the other more lateral and ventral radioles (Capa and Murray, 2009; as Megalomma).
+Many species of Acromegalomma express two large compound eyes on the dorsal-most pair of radioles with varying distributions of smaller compound eyes, apparently composed of the same ommatidia-like ocellar subunits, on some or all of the other more lateral and ventral radioles (Capa and Murray, 2009; as Megalomma).
 In Acromegalomma, the eyes are found near the terminus of the radioles.
-Whereas the radiolar compound eyes of other sabellid genera are composed of fewer than a hundred facets, the dorsal-most radiolar eyes in Acromegalomma have hundreds of facets (Capa and Murray, 2009; Bok et al., 2016; both as Megalomma).
+While the radiolar compound eyes of other sabellid genera are composed of fewer than a hundred facets, the dorsal-most radiolar eyes in Acromegalomma have hundreds of facets (Capa and Murray, 2009; Bok et al., 2016; both as Megalomma).
 In regard to these facet counts, the sole comparable examples are the bizarre crescent-shaped radiolar compound eyes of the serpulid christmas tree worms, Spirobranchus corniculatus (Bok et al., 2017b).